 Skip to 0 minutes and 8 secondsToday we will be discussing principles of rational antibiotic use.
 Antibiotics can be used for treatment or prophylaxis.
 For treatment, it can be empiric or definitive therapy.
 Empiric antibiotic therapy provides an initial control of infection based on suspected organisms that may cause the infection, while definitive therapy is directed towards a known organism with antimicrobial sensitivity results.
 There are some questions to ask before commencing an empiric therapy.
 The first question is, is there good clinical evidence of infection?
-This can be ascertained using the total white cell count, procalcitonin and clinical signs and symptoms of infection.
+This can be ascertained using the total white cell count, procalcitonin, C reactive protein and clinical signs and symptoms of infection.
 With bacterial infections, the total white cell counts is usually increased with increased neutrophil count.

 Skip to 1 minute and 12 secondsThe procalcitonin or serum reactive protein may also be elevated in bacterial infection.
 The second question is, what are the likely causative organisms?
 And will these organisms respond to antimicrobial therapy?

 Skip to 1 minute and 33 secondsBased on the clinical signs and symptoms, with laboratory test results and also knowing the site of infection.
-For example, infections are caused by gram negative bacilli, which are part of the intestinal flora.
+For example, urinary tract infections are caused by Gram negative bacilli, which are part of the intestinal flora.
 For example, E coli, Klebsiella and Proteus.
 Viral infections of the respiratory tract and viral diarrhoea would not respond to antibiotic therapy and so should not be treated with antibiotics.
 The third question is, has the relevant samples been collected for culture and other laboratory tests included antigen and antibody testing?

 Skip to 2 minutes and 19 secondsIdeally, cultures should be taken before commencement of antibiotic therapy.
 There's need to assess the severity of the infection to determine whether a patient is critically ill or stable.
 This will affect the timing, dose, frequency, and route of administration of antibiotics.

-Skip to 2 minutes and 43 secondsWhen all these questions have been answered, we need to choose the appropriate antibiotics with respect to the dose, root of administration, and duration of therapy.
+Skip to 2 minutes and 43 secondsWhen all these questions have been answered, we need to choose the appropriate antibiotics with respect to the dose, route of administration, and duration of therapy.
 This choice will depend on the host factor of the patient and previous antibiotic treatment.
 Those factors will include age, underlying diseases, drug allergy, and severity of illness.
 The elderly tend to metabolise and excrete antibiotics more slowly.
 An antibiotic with significant toxicity, like gentamicin, is avoided in the elderly.
 It's also important to take into account liver or renal diseases and make those adjustments accordingly.
 It is important to determine the likelihood of antibiotic resistance in a patient.

 Skip to 3 minutes and 42 secondsThe factors to look out for will include recent antibiotic use, local antibiotic sensitivity pattern, and prior exposure to the health care facility.
 Depending on the severity of infection and the spectrum of disease that may cause the infection, empiric antibiotic therapy may be commenced with broad spectrum antibiotics, which can be changed to a narrower spectrum antibodies when microbiology results become available.
 Use of multiple antibiotics for treating infections may result in antagonism of antibiotics.
 It may also increase the risk of infection with highly resistant organisms.
 It may increase the risk of adverse events and also increase the costs and risk for administration errors.
 However, in some cases, like penicillin and aminoglycoside for the treatment of Enterococcal infections, this combination may be synergistic.